YugabyteDB-Samples/hasura-ecommerce/RUN_CLOUD.md

 ## Configure Hasura Cloud and Yugabyte Cloud

-1. [Interconnect](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-examples/hasura-cloud/) your Hasura Cloud and Yugabyte Cloud instances.
+1. [Deploy and interconnect](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-examples/hasura-cloud/) your Hasura Cloud and Yugabyte Cloud instances.

 2. Navigate to the `hasura` directory:
     ```bash